Magnum-Monk/KeebIsSplit/README.md

 #### Firmware
 This build utilizes exact pinout that **CRKBD** uses.
 So you can safely use your Corne (v2/v3) firmware to flash this keyboard.
-If you never had Corne keyboard, [this](https://github.com/fathulfahmy/corne-keyboard/tree/main/firmware) should work
+If you've never had a Corne keyboard before, [this](https://github.com/fathulfahmy/corne-keyboard/tree/main/firmware) should work

 #### Build guide (WIP)